k2view-academy/K2View-Academy/articles/23_fabric_transactions/02_fabric_master_of_data.md

 * If OPTIMISTIC_LOCKING=‘QUORUM’,  the transaction 1 locks the instance until the transaction is committed and updates at least 2 nodes of each DC.

-* OPTIMISTIC_LOCKING=‘ LOCAL QUORUM, the transaction 1 locks the instance until the transaction is committed and updates at least 2 nodes of DC1.
+* If OPTIMISTIC_LOCKING=‘LOCAL QUORUM', the transaction 1 locks the instance until the transaction is committed and updates at least 2 nodes of DC1.

 <img src="images/23_02_1.PNG" alt="image" style="zoom: 67%;" />